git-town/git-town/DEVELOPMENT.md

 The source code for the [website](https://www.git-town.com) is in the [website](website) folder.
 This folder contains its own [Makefile](website/Makefile) for activities related to working on the website.
-Run `make setup` to download the necessary tooling, `make serve` to start a local development server, and `make docs` to test the website.
+To work on the website, cd into the `website` folder and run `make setup` to download the necessary tooling or `make serve` to start a local development server.
 The production site auto-updates on changes to the `main` branch.
 The site hoster is [Netlify](https://www.netlify.com).
-The Netlify configuration is in [netlify.toml](netlify.toml).
+Netlify configuration is in [netlify.toml](netlify.toml).